ckuelker/quick-guide-en-us/Dev/Python/Environment/managing-dependencies-with-poetry.md

 ---

-As many other fancy tools `poetry` is used to circumvent the well maintained package manager of your distribution and this is called "Dependency Management for Python" or as [python-poetry.org] describes: "Python packaging and dependency management made easy".
+As many other fancy tools [poetry] is used to circumvent the well maintained package manager of your distribution and this is called "Dependency Management for Python" or as [python-poetry.org] describes: "Python packaging and dependency management made easy".

-Unlike `pipenv`, `poetry` is not in Debian, so it has do be downloaded from an unsupervised location of the internet: [github] or [pypi].
+Unlike [pipenv], [poetry] is not in Debian, so it has to be downloaded from an unsupervised location of the internet: [github] or [pypi].

-### Installation
+## Installation

 We leave out the insecure curl method.
-In the [github] README you can read the warning "Be aware, however, that it will also install poetry's dependencies which might cause conflicts."
-How can that be that a dependency manager needs to be afraid of conflicting dependencies?
+In the [github] README you can read the warning "Be aware, however, that it will also install poetry's dependencies which might cause conflicts.
+"How can that be that a dependency manager needs to be afraid of conflicting dependencies?
 Isn't that the reason to use it in the first place.
 For me this reads more like prose not poetry.
 Welcome to the new era of package "managers"!